-The briagde was commanded at the Battle of Gettysburg by Colonel William S. Tilton of the 22nd Massachusetts Infantry, senior colonel of the brigade.
-Tilton had taken over from General Barnes on May 5th when Barnes was temporarily promoted to division command.
+Colonel William S. Tilton commanded the brigade at the Battle of Gettysburg.
+Tilton was colonel of the 22nd Massachusetts Infantry and senior colonel of the brigade.
+He had taken over from General Barnes on May 5th when Barnes was temporarily promoted to division command.

-During Longstreet’s attack on the afternoon of July 2nd Tilton’s brigade was moved up to the Stony Hill area of Rose’s Woods.
-Assaulted by Kershaw’s South Carolina brigade, Tilton withdrew – following an order from General Barnes, according to Tilton.
+During Longstreet’s attack on the afternoon of July 2nd Tilton’s brigade was moved up to the Stony Hill area.
+When he was attacked by Kershaw’s South Carolina brigade, Tilton withdrew – following an order from General Barnes, according to Tilton.

 The withdrawal made a gap in the Union line that was plugged by Caldwell’s Division of the Second Corps who, according to many accounts, advanced over Tilton’s prone brigade.
 Tilton took up a defensive position on the north side of the Wheatfield Road, refusing requests to support Caldwell without a direct order from Barnes.

 The incident created controversy and ill-feeling.
 Tilton returned to regimental command when Barnes was bumped back down from his temporary slot.
 Tilton would serve as acting brigade commander again in 1864, but was not offered a permanent promotion to brigadier general and mustered out of the army when his regiment’s enlistment was up at the end of 1864.

 From the monument